johnwmillr/LyricsGenius/README.md

 genius = lyricsgenius.Genius(token)
 ```

-If you have an environment variable called `GENIUS_ACCESS_TOKEN`, the package wil use that if you pass no token:
+If you don't pass a token to the `Genius` class, `lyricsgenus` will look for an environment variable called `GENIUS_ACCESS_TOKEN` and attempt to use that for authentication.

 ```python
 genius = Genius()